mettamatt/spotify-video-blocker/README.md

 1. **Request-Time Check**:

    - Matches against known Spotify video domains
-   - Verifies URL path segments (/segments/v1/, /encodings/, etc.)
-   - Checks for video file extensions (.mp4, .webm, etc.)
+   - Checks for video file extensions
+   - Filters out known non-video resources

 2. **Response-Time Check**:
    - Validates HTTP status codes
    - Confirms video MIME types in Content-Type headers

-### Domain Storage

-Detected domains are:

-- Stored in memory during runtime
-- Saved to `video_domains.json` for persistence
+   - Uses content-length thresholds to distinguish between audio and video

+### Using the Detected Domains

+Once you've collected a list of video domains, you can use them to block video content by:

-- Exportable to `video_domains.csv` for analysis
+- Adding them to your hosts file
+- Configuring your network-level ad blocker (like Pi-hole)
+- Using them with browser extensions that block specific domains

 ## Configuration

-The tool comes with a comprehensive configuration object in the code that allows you to:
+The tool includes a comprehensive configuration object in `index.js` that allows you to:

 - Add or modify known video domains
 - Adjust path segments used for detection